4th Foreign Infantry Regiment

 Morocco - 1920 - 4th Foreign Regiment - 4e RE - implantations - map

-In 1920, a mandate founded by the League of Nations allowed France to administer in the Levant (a vast region in the Middle East) Syria and Lebanon, the countries of the former Ottoman Empire occupied after the First World War.
+In 1920, a mandate established by the League of Nations allowed France to administer Syria and Lebanon in the Levant (a vast region in the Middle East).
+These countries belonged to the former Ottoman Empire and were occupied after World War I.

-To participate in the pacification of these territories still unknown to the legionnaires, a new 4th Battalion, 4e RE was organized in February 1921 in Saïda, the former garrison of the 2nd Foreign Regiment in Algeria.
-A month later, this battalion of Major Salvat landed in the Levant.
-In September, they were reinforced there by the 5th Battalion, also organized in Saïda and placed under the command of Major Goepfert.
+To participate in the pacification of these territories previously unknown to the legionnaires, a new 4th Battalion 4e RE was organized in February 1921 in Algeria’s Saïda, for decades the main garrison of the 2nd Foreign Regiment.
+The battalion, commanded by Major Salvat, landed in the Levant a month later.
+In September, it was reinforced there by Major Goepfert and his 5th Battalion, a unit also organized in Saïda and attached to the same regiment.

-To conquer new lands, the battalions made part of mobile groups, large-strength units of combined arms.
-The legionnaires spent long weeks in columns, before returning to their garrisons for a brief rest.
-At the same time, known as soldiers and builders, they contributed to the construction of posts or blockhouses, roads, bridges.
-During the winter, the men remained in their outposts.
+To liberate new territories, the battalions became part of the so-called mobile groups, regiment-sized combined-arms task forces.
+Legionnaires spent long weeks in columns before returning to their garrisons for a brief rest.
+Known as soldiers and builders, they also helped construct outposts, blockhouses, roads, and bridges.
+During the cold Moroccan winters, the men stayed at their (forward) posts.

-In 1921, in the north of Morocco, the Berber tribes of the Rif mountains rose in revolt against the Spanish Protectorate in Morocco (set up in 1912, by the Franco-Spanish convention).
-After a period of neutrality, France joined Spain in late 1924 to fight against the Riffians and their leader, Abd el-Krim.
-Several battalions of the French Foreign Legion, including those of the 4e REI (1st + 2nd), would fight alongside the Spanish Legion.
-The enemy was well organized, well armed and very combative.
-But finally, at the end of May 1926, the Franco-Spanish alliance forced the Riffians into capitulation.
-The 2nd Battalion, 4e REI would be mentioned in dispatches, in the order of the Army, the highest degree.
+From 1925 to 1926, two 4e REI battalions (1st and 2nd) participated in the Rif War in the north of Morocco, north of the town of Taza.
+In 1921, the Berber tribes of the Rif Mountains rose in revolt against the Spanish Protectorate in Morocco (set up in 1912 by the Franco-Spanish convention).
+After a period of neutrality, France joined Spain in late 1924 to fight the Riffians and their leader, Abd El Krim.
+The enemy was well-organized, well-armed, and very combative.
+However, finally, in late May 1926, the Franco-Spanish alliance forced the Riffians into capitulation.
+Several battalions of different French Foreign Legion regiments took part in that war alongside the Spanish Legion.

 Morocco - 1921-1925 - 4th Foreign Regiment - 4e RE - operations - map